FuelLabs/docs-hub/docs/about-fuel/why-fuel.md

 ![parallel transaction execution in the FuelVM](/images/fuel-parallel.png)

-Fuel brings scale to Ethereum without sacrificing decentralization.The FuelVM is designed to reduce wasteful processing of traditional blockchain virtual machine architectures, while vastly increasing the potential design space for developers.
+Fuel brings scale to Ethereum without sacrificing decentralization.
+The FuelVM is designed to reduce wasteful processing of traditional blockchain virtual machine architectures, while vastly increasing the potential design space for developers.
 The FuelVM can use all the threads and cores of your CPU to validate transactions.

 ## Fuel Configurations